stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 -> You can also review the transaction status and details using the [Explorer](https://testnet-explorer.blockstack.org/)

 You need to wait up to a minute for the transaction to complete.
-Type the following in your terminal to check the balance:
+Type the following in your terminal to see the balance:

 ```bash
 stx balance -t <stx_address>
 ```

-Once the transaction is successfully processed, you can see that your new balance is `500000`, which equals 0.5 Stacks (STX) tokens.
+Once the transaction is successfully processed, you can see that your new balance is `500000`.
+This equals 0.5 Stacks (STX) tokens.

 ```json
 {